ekasitk/nginx-keystone-auth/README.md

 nginxauth = username + '|' + expires_time + '|' + digest.
 digest = sha256(username + expires_time + randomkey)
 ```
-A session is timeout when the cookie expired or browser is closed.
-User can manually request **/logout** to force cookie deleted.
+A session is timeout when the cookie has expired or browser is closed.
+User can manually request **/logout** to force cookie deletion.